mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graphs.md

 <img src="/_pages/tutorials/mining-alices-wonderland/rabbit-cloud.png" alt="Shaped word cloud" align="center"/>

+# Network graphs

+Networked graphs can be created using the **ggraph** library.
+I've created a [tutorial](/network-graphs-ggraph/) with two examples of networked graphs.

 # ggmap

 With the [ggmap library](https://cran.r-project.org/web/packages/ggmap/ggmap.pdf) you can plot data on a Google Map or OpenStreetMap amongst others.